oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsUpdatableHotelAttributes.md

 `func (o *CatalogsUpdatableHotelAttributes) UnsetSalePrice()`

 UnsetSalePrice ensures that no value is present for SalePrice, not even an explicit nil
-### GetGuestRatings

-`func (o *CatalogsUpdatableHotelAttributes) GetGuestRatings() CatalogsHotelGuestRatings`

-GetGuestRatings returns the GuestRatings field if non-nil, zero value otherwise.

-### GetGuestRatingsOk

-`func (o *CatalogsUpdatableHotelAttributes) GetGuestRatingsOk() (*CatalogsHotelGuestRatings, bool)`

-GetGuestRatingsOk returns a tuple with the GuestRatings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetGuestRatings

-`func (o *CatalogsUpdatableHotelAttributes) SetGuestRatings(v CatalogsHotelGuestRatings)`

-SetGuestRatings sets GuestRatings field to given value.

-### HasGuestRatings

-`func (o *CatalogsUpdatableHotelAttributes) HasGuestRatings() bool`

-HasGuestRatings returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)